+Thankfully, bats are protected in many cases.
 Bats cannot be trapped or killed.
-Bats can be passively excluded.
-Once we know how they are getting in and out, we use devices and materials that allow them to leave, but not reenter.
-Once the bats are out, the access points will be repaired, sealed, or reinforced to permanently prevent entry.
-Clean up of bat droppings, called guano, can be done once the bats are out.
+They can be passively excluded.
+Once we know how they are getting in, we use devices and materials that allow them to leave, but not reenter.
+Once the bats are out, the access points will be repaired or sealed to permanently prevent entry.
+Clean-up of bat droppings, called guano, can be done once the bats are out.

-Yes, this is true.
 In NC from May 1st – August 1st, bats form maternity colonies.
 This colony is entirely female.
 Each female bat usually has one pup.
 Since they are mammals, bats nurse their pups.
-When the adults leave to go forage at night the pups are left behind.
-Any exclusion work done during this period will separate the mothers from the pups.
+When the adults leave to forage at night the pups are left behind.
+Any exclusion work done during this period would separate the mothers from their babies.
 This would cause the pups to try frantically to get out.
-They will either perish due to starvation and dehydration, or as they are dying find a way into the interior of the house.
+They will either perish due to starvation and dehydration, or exertion as they find a way into the interior of the house- places they wouldn't normally seek out.
 They are often found in a sink or tub looking for water.
-The mother bats will also search frantically, trying to get back in.
+The mother bats will also search frantically, trying to get back in any way they can.
 Clearly this is not a good situation.
-To avoid disruption the rearing of pups bats cannot be excluded from May 1st to August 1st.
+To avoid disruption to the rearing of pups, bats cannot be excluded from May 1st to August 1st.

 Do bats have rabies?

-If you wake up with a bat in your living space, call you family doctor and your county’s Public Health Department for professional medical information and advice.
+Most people know when they've been bitten by a bat.
+Due to their size, though, it is possible for a bat to bite you and not wake you.
+If you wake up with a bat in your living space, call your doctor and your county’s Public Health Department for professional medical information and advice.

-Those people didn’t recognize the risk of rabies from the bite of a wild animal, particularly a bat, and they didn’t seek medical advice.
+In the rare cases of humans contracting rabies, people didn't recognize the risk of rabies from the bite of a wild animal, particularly a bat, and they didn’t seek medical advice.
+In a few of those cases, children had handled bats without adults knowing.
 Awareness of the facts about bats and rabies can help people protect themselves, their families, and their pets.
 This information may also help clear up misunderstandings about bats.